peejaywk/VinylRack/testing.md

 ### New Users
 * *"As a new user, I want a clear layout so I can easily navigate the site on all platforms."*
-    * The website has been developed to work on different browsers accross all platforms.
+    * The website has been developed to work on different browsers across all platforms.
 Extensive testing has been performed (see [Functional/Features Testing](#functionaltesting) below).
 * *"As a new user, I would like view all records sold within the store without having to register for an account."*
-    * User scan browse and purchase products without registering for an account.
+    * Users can browse and purchase products without registering for an account.
 * *"As a new user, I would like to see new releases and/or special offers on the Home page."*
     * The Home Page will displayed the last 8 products added to the store.
 A link to products on sale is jumbotron at the top of the page.
 * *"As a new user, I would like see all releases within a particular genre."*